 Neil deGrasse Tyson was born in New York in 1958 and loved astronomy from a young age.
-In 1980 he graduated from Harvard with a bachelor’s degree in physics, and he went on to earn his master’s in astronomy from the University of Texas in 1983.
+In 1980, he graduated from Harvard with a bachelor’s degree in physics.
+He went on to earn his master’s in astronomy from the University of Texas in 1983.
 He then went to Columbia, where he obtained his M.Phil. in astrophysics in 1989 and his Ph.D. two years later.

-Now he is a high-profile American astrophysicist and research associate at the American Museum of Natural History, and he is also Frederick P. Rose Director of the Hayden Planetarium in New York City.
+Now, he is a high-profile American astrophysicist and research associate at the American Museum of Natural History.
+He is also Frederick P. Rose Director of the Hayden Planetarium in New York City.
 In addition, Tyson achieved pop culture fame presenting educational PBS show NOVA ScienceNow from 2006 to 2011, and he has made numerous TV guest appearances.

 The moral of the story?
-Lifelong learning is good for your brain (and your career!)
+Lifelong learning is good for your brain, your career and your future.

 Many of these people, who are considered some of the smartest people in the world, all went above and beyond in their education and grabbed every learning opportunity they could.
 It’s incredible what you can accomplish if you set your mind to something and use continuing education to achieve it.

 Get Started on Your Path to Lifelong Learning

 Download The CEU Group’s FREE guide on how to choose and register for the best courses for your career.
 Continuing education just got a little bit easier – Click here to download today.